Facts:

 If you want to cite using another referencing style:

-On this page, you will find instructions for how to reference in the running text according to the SLU Harvard style.
-The complete references for the sources you cite in your text should also be gathered in a reference list.
-Learn more about this on the following page:
+The complete references for the sources you cite in your text should be gathered in a reference list.
+Learn more and see examples of how to make complete references for different types of material on the following page:

 In active referencing, you write out the author's name in the main text and place the year of publication in parentheses.
 This is commonly referred to as active referencing because the author plays an active role in the text.